GenericGitHubProfile/Web-Card-Games/README.md

 - when deck is empty, take all but the last played card from the played array
 - put them back into the deck array so they can be redistributed properly

->Poohead rules
-- only play cards higher than one on top of stack
-- Ace's are high
-- can play special cards at any time
-- 2's reset the stack down to 2
-- 7's allow a user to decide if ONLY the next card is higher or lower
-- 10's remove the cards from the game, until the end of the round
-- Four of the same card value in a row acts as a 10
-- If you cannot play a hand, you pick up the entire central stack into your personal hand

 > Poohead AI ideas
 - Check the current card on the deck, and the cards in "hand"
 - Output a state based on this (an integer)